Husam-AbuZina/Learning-OOP-and-Design-Patterns/Programming Paradigms – Paradigm Examples for Beginners---SUMMARY.md

 # Round Up
 - Imperative, procedural, functional, declarative, and object oriented paradigms are some of the most popular and widely used paradigms today. - And knowing the basics about them is good for general knowledge and also for better understanding other topics of the coding world.

+### Notes:
+- This Article is Quoted from FreeCodeCamp, But i try to summarize it as much as posssible for fellow GitHub Friends.
+- You Can Find the Original Article On: [FreeCodeCamp](https://www.freecodecamp.org/news/an-introduction-to-programming-paradigms)